ProvencherScott/06-OpenWeather-Vacation-API/README.md

 # Python API Homework - What's the Weather Like?

 Created two notebooks in Jupyter by performing API calls to visualize weather information for cities across the globe using two URL.
 The list of city information was stored as Json and output into csv file, cities.csv, found in the starter_code folder.
-Using the data from the cities.csv I was able to create data frames related to weather attribute; such as max temp, humidity, cloudiness and wind speed for over 500 cities.
+Using the data from the cities.csv I was able to create data frames (city_weather_df) related to weather attribute; such as max temp, humidity, cloudiness and wind speed for over 500 cities.
 Also, I installed citypy from citypy Python Library which let me incorporate ranges for latitude and longitude and find the city name closest to the specified coordinates.
 Importing citypy was critical for the analysis because it let me observe each city's weather attribute in relationship to their latitude and longitude and create scatter plots for each weather attribute.
+Cities with humidity greater than 100% were removed from city_weather_df.

 Other dependencies used at startup: